emmabritton/tape-device/language.md

 The name can not be the same as any label, mnemonic or register.

-The value must be a valid parameter
+The value must be a valid parameter and the definition must come before any use.

 ### Math